umerfayaz/AI-Job-Career-Operating-system/README.md

 ## What It Does

-* Upload and parse resumes
+* Uploads and parses user resumes
-* Extract user skills and career profile
+* Extracts skills and career intelligence using AI
-* Fetch jobs from external job APIs
+* Fetches jobs from multiple external job APIs with automatic failover
-* Match jobs using semantic search, hybrid retrieval, and reranking
+* Performs semantic retrieval, hybrid retrieval, and reranking for high-quality matching
-* Generate personalized job reports
+* Generates personalized AI-powered job reports
-* Track applied jobs through status changes
-* Send user notifications and follow-up suggestions
+* Tracks application outcomes and hiring pipeline progress
-* Support future autonomous loops for strategic job sourcing
+* Supports autonomous strategic planning and adaptive job sourcing
+* Uses fallback LLM routing for resilient AI inference
+* Supports production-ready containerized deployment using Docker and Nginx

 ## High-Level Workflow